Public Charge 101

 Why do we have public charge laws?

-Public charge laws guaranteed that communities did not become overburdened by the need to care for those who were not willing to work in order to support themselves.
+Public charge laws guaranteed that those who were not willing to work in order to support themselves did not overburden the community.
 They also ensured the availability of adequate resources to care for those truly in need.

 Is this something new under the Trump administration?